marcello-dev/marcello-dev.github.io/tooling.md

 title: Tooling
 layout: page
 ---
-As every software engineer, I used a variety of tools during my studies, work or free time.
+As every software engineer, I use a variety of tools during my studies, work or free time.
 Listed below are the tools and the relative number of years of experience.

 ## Hardware